Whether by frothy white water or by navigating rock canyons, discover the wonders of Southern Utah and find more in you than you knew was there.

-For either 16 or 24 days you could learn both the basics and the fine points of managing a paddle raft through some of the best whitewater in the West.
+Learn the basics and the fine points of managing a paddle raft through some of the best whitewater in the West.
 Spend your days taking control of the guide paddle and steering your crew through rapids while learning the geology of the local area.
 Spend your nights camping under pristine, star-filled skies.
-Then, trade your river shoes for hiking boots and backpack through the La Sal Mountains.
+Then, trade your river shoes for hiking boots and backpack through the Utah mountains.
 In this section, you’ll learn basic travel and camping techniques.
 The high alpine environment is home to many native species and animals with amazing views of the surrounding Moab valley.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 APPLY NOW This means a course has several open spots and is actively processing applications.

 APPLY NOW – Almost Full This means there are three or fewer currently available spots left on a course.
 To secure your spot click Apply Now to begin an application!

 JOIN WAITLIST Once a course has reached capacity, three waitlist positions become available.
 To join a course’s waitlist, click “Join Waitlist” to begin the application process.
 A $500 deposit is required.
 This $500 deposit includes a $150 non-refundable application fee and a $350 tuition payment.
 The $350 tuition payment is refundable only if you cancel your waitlist application or if an open position does not become available.
 If a position does become available, the applicant will be applied to the open position and the Application and Cancellation Policies of the Regional Outward Bound School will be followed, including forfeiture of the $500 deposit if you cancel 90 days or less prior to the course start date.